 Dress belts should have a few inches of leftover leather to the left of the buckle once it’s fastened.
 Two spare holes on the belt or enough leather to tuck under your first belt loop is a good rule of thumb.
 Lean toward the shorter side rather than longer, which could leave you having to wrap the excess tail of leather around your hip a second time.

-Casual belts have a little more room for flexibility, but an overly long tail end is always an awkward look.
+Casual belts for men have a little more room for flexibility, but an overly long tail end is always an awkward look.

 Men’s Belt Types